ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 - Teleop the robot into a clear space before starting recording, ensure it is not docked and the cameras are not obstructed by a wall, furniture, etc. This ensures the starting data will contain features that can be processed later.
 - For each 5x5m area, drive for around 1 minute
 - Drive in closed loops and make sure to capture data at more than one angle (i.e. drive in different directions to obtain different viewpoints)
-- Don’t drive for a long time in a straight line, weave and swerve.
+- Don't drive for a long time in a straight line, weave and swerve.
-- There’s a technique to making a good VSLAM map, it might take you a few tries to get good results.
+- There's a technique to making a good VSLAM map, it might take you a few tries to get good results.

 <figure markdown="span">
   ![](../images/perceptor/mapping1.gif)